ligato/site/content/cnf/cnf-def.md

 Cloud Native is a new approach for developing and running applications in a virtualized cloud environment.
 The cornerstone principles of cloud native are:

 - Applications are "carved up" into smaller units called microservices.
 Application monoliths are replaced by a constellation of smaller inter-connected microservices.
 - Containers house the microservices and provide a run-time environment.
-Containers dispense with VM overhead, and instead contain the application code, binaries and dependencies.
-They share a guest and/or OS kernel.
+Containers dispense with VM overhead, and instead just package the application code, binaries and dependencies.
+Containers share a guest and/or OS kernel.
 - Orchestration provides complete container lifecycle support including scheduling, placement, start/stop/re-start and visibility.
 Kubernetes is the cloud native orchestration platform.
 In the Kubernetes environment, one or more containers are grouped into pods that run on physical or virtual hosts.
 A pod is the smallest unit of work supported by Kubernetes.
 A collection of hosts and pods managed by Kubernetes is referred to as a cluster.

-Cloud native further incorporates the notions of open source, 12-factor app, and devops CI/CD pipelines.
+In addition, cloud native embraces the notions of open source, 12-factor app, and devops CI/CD pipelines.

 These principles can be encapsulated in the Cloud Native Compute Foundation (CNCF) definition: